 One of the main tenets of passive investing is the maintenance of long-term holdings.
 Because there’s very infrequent buying and selling, fees are low.
 In short, this means you’ll lose less of your returns to management.

-ETFs, mutual funds and index funds are staples of passive investing portfolios.
+ETFs and mutual funds are staples of passive investing portfolios.
 They all also have a couple characteristics in common: professional management and inherent diversification.
 When you invest in stocks, bonds or any other security on a singular basis, it’s up to you to choose which ones you want and when to buy and sell them.
 But because investment professionals manage the aforementioned trio of funds, you’ll reap the rewards of strong diversification and asset allocations without getting your hands dirty.
+Choosing an index mutual fund or ETF results in a particularly hands-off approach.

 For investors who want complete discretion over their portfolio, passive investment may not be the best option.
 Passive portfolios usually contain a majority of funds that are under the jurisdiction of fund managers.
 So while the overall performance of these funds dictates your eventual returns, the investment decisions are not under your control.
 Thus, this lack of customization and flexibility could leave passive investors feeling like they’re not involved enough in the overall management of their money.